OnPanic/OnPanic.github.io/README.md

 Your private hidden backup service over Tor with Android client.

 - Server can be run over Raspberry Pi :)
-- Easy device setup reading a QR (also over ssh)
+- Easy device setup reading a QR

 Work still in progress but you can take a look to the source code: